Refractive Lens Exchange

 - Have healthy eyes.

 Cataracts are a part of the normal aging process and if a person lives long enough, chances are they will develop cataracts.
 People who have RLE now will not ever need cataract surgery.
-RLE corrects vision by replacing the eye's natural lens, which has the wrong focusing power, with an artificial monofocal (one focusing distance) or multifocal (multiple focusing distances) intra-ocular lens (IOL) such as the ReSTOR, Tecnis Multifocal, Symfony and Crystalens.
+RLE corrects vision by replacing the eye's natural lens, which has the wrong focusing power, with an artificial monofocal (one focusing distance) or multifocal (multiple focusing distances) intra-ocular lens (IOL) such as the ReSTOR, Tecnis Multifocal, Symfony.
 These IOL's have the correct focusing power for the eye.
 Having a multifocal lens implant creates a new "visual system" inside the eye, one that can provide the focusing power to see near, intermediate and far images with little to no need for glasses.
 Monofocal lenses on the other hand, provide clear vision at only one point of focus.

 Call 888-841-EYES to set up a free consultation with one of our doctors to see if you are a candidate for RLE.
 We look forward to seeing you!